 Take all of these together, and what will most likely fill the void left by organized religion in the minds of Millennials and beyond will be something that is primarily an ethical theory.
 It will be good at building communities around itself and will be optimized for spreading, not optimized for truth.

 The thing that will make it the new fundamentalism, just like the old fundamentalism, will be the tendency to demonize any scientific findings that might be weaponizable and used against the primary aims of the ethical theory.
 This will be especially true for any science that makes humanity seem no better or worse than other animals; these ethical theories that assume that we are outside of and beyond our animal cousins are always threatened by this science.
 If you can predict someone’s response to a scientific question using their ethics, then you are probably dealing with a nascent fundamentalist.

 As I wrote before, a group that organizes on the premise of some social or moral cause (like religion), and is also defending “the truth”, will inevitably lead to terrible behavior akin to those horror stories that atheists like to blame on religion.

 I have a feeling that this sort of thing will continue indefinitely: Old fundamentalisms replaced with their newer incarnations.
-And it will continue to happen.
 The best we can do, as I wrote in Nature or Nature’s God, is to try to take advantage of our overwhelming need for tribalism and redirect it towards goals that both benefit humanity and don’t shy away from uncomfortable truths.